Skip to content

 Pharmacogenomics is the study of how our genes influence our response to medicines.
 Differences in our genes can make medicines work well, have very little effect, or even cause serious side effects.

 Funding from the UK Regulatory Science and Innovation Networks (RS&IN) has supported the creation of a Centre for Excellence in Regulatory Science and Innovation in Pharmacogenomics.
-This centre will help to bring together information about pharmacogenomics in the UK to develop sensible and practical guidelines for using pharmacogenomics in our healthcare system.
-The aim is for pharmacogenomics to be used more widely, introducing genetic tests to help prescribe the most suitable medicines, which would improve care for patients and save the NHS money.
+This centre is helping to bring together information about pharmacogenomics in the UK to develop sensible and practical guidelines for using pharmacogenomics in our healthcare system.
+The aim is for pharmacogenomics to be used more widely, introducing genetic tests to help prescribe the most suitable medicines, to improve care for patients and save the NHS money.

 It is thought that 90% of medicines only work for between 30 and 50% of people and that this is because of differences in our genetic make-up.
 Serious side effects from medicine - also called adverse drug reactions (ADRs) - cause 6.5% of all hospital admissions, and this number is even higher for older people with multiple illnesses.
 This is thought to cost the NHS around £2.2 billion per year.